 I like to work with a combination of techniques treating the body/mind connection, re-training neural pathways and working with the unconscious to bring about change.
 When your body goes into fight or flight all sorts of messages are sent through your system and 30 chemicals are released.
 You are being prepared to 'save yourself'.
-The pathways I have taken with each client vary radically.
+The pathways I have taken with each client vary.
 There is no 'one size fits all'.
-Once I understand your needs I can custom-build a treatment for you so that you can live a life without anxiety or with minimal and manageable anxiety.
+Once I understand your needs I can custom-build a treatment for you so that you can live a life without 'switched on' or 'looping' anxiety.

 DO YOU HAVE THESE SYMPTOMS?

 How do you know if you have anxiety?
 How does it differ from worry or stress?
+Anxiety is physiological and it also alters your thinking.
 If you have some or all of these symptoms it is likely you are suffering from anxiety:

 Sore arms or shoulders and neck